06 October 2020

 I recently came across these photos I took from my last trip to the Musee Marmottan in Paris.
 They are selected 'crops' which I wanted to isolate in order to reveal this abstract unity which is ever present in so much of Monet's painting.

 This brings me to Claude Monet whose talents indeed came from the gods.
 And by that good fortune he had the gift of creating whole parts out of whole paintings.
 Go figure!
-There are but a few mighty painters but Claude Monet was certainly one of them
+There are few mighty painters but Claude Monet was certainly one of them.

 No comments: